 What is outsourcing and what are the benefits of outsourcing for your business?
 Can this strategy really help your business to cut costs, whilst at the same time help grow your business and increase your profits?

 Many business owners are unsure about outsourcing and veer away from integrating this strategy into the operating structure of their company.
-This is a shame however, because the benefits of outsourcing or acquiring an offshore staff can be quite profound for both small and large businesses.
+This is a shame however, because the benefits of outsourcing can be quite profound for both small and large businesses.

 The BPO industry (business process outsourcing) is fast becoming a booming industry, but what exactly is the drawcard and is there really a positive payoff for business owners, if they embrace this strategy within their company?